freenas/freenas-docs/userguide/account.rst

 should not be used as a login account.
 For this reason, the default shell on system accounts is
 `nologin(8) <http://www.freebsd.org/cgi/man.cgi?query=nologin>`__.
-For both security reasons and to prevent breakage of system services, do not modify the system accounts.
+For security reasons and to prevent breakage of system services, do not modify the system accounts.

 .. index:: Add User, Create User, New User